Growth of bilinear maps III: Decidability: Abstract

 \section{Abstract}

 The following notion of growth rate can be seen as a generalization of joint spectral radius: Given a bilinear map $*:\mathbb R^d\times\mathbb R^d\to\mathbb R^d$ with nonnegative coefficients and a nonnegative vector $s\in\mathbb R^d$, denote by $g(n)$ the largest possible entry of a vector obtained by combining $n$ instances of $s$ using $n-1$ applications of $*$.
-Let $\lambda$ denote the growth rate $\limsup_{n\to\infty} \sqrt[n]{g(n)}$, Rosenfeld showed that the problem of checking $\lambda\le 1$ is undecidable by reducing the problem of joint spectral radius.
+Let $\lambda$ denote the growth rate $\limsup_{n\to\infty} \sqrt[n]{g(n)}$.
+Rosenfeld showed that the problem of checking $\lambda\le 1$ is undecidable by reducing the problem of joint spectral radius.

 In this article, we provide a simpler reduction using the observation that matrix multiplication is actually a bilinear map.
-Suppose there is no restriction on the signs, an application of this reduction is that the problem of checking if the system can produce a zero vector is undecidable by reducing the problem of checking the mortality of a pair of matrices.
+Moreover, we extend the reduction to show that checking $\lambda\le 1$ is still undecidable even if $s$ is positive.
+If there is no restriction on the signs, we can also show that the problem of checking if the system can produce a zero vector is undecidable by reducing the problem of checking the mortality of a pair of matrices.
 This answers a question asked by Rosenfeld.
-Another application is that the problem does not become harder when we introduce more bilinear maps or more starting vectors, which was remarked by Rosenfeld.
+Beside that, we confirm a remark of Rosenfeld that the problem does not become harder when we introduce more bilinear maps and more starting vectors.

 It is known that if the vector $s$ is strictly positive, then the limit superior $\lambda$ is actually a limit.
-However, we show that when $s$ is only nonnegative, the problem of checking the validity of the limit is undecidable.
+However, we show that when $s$ is only nonnegative, the problem of checking the existence of the limit is undecidable.
 This also answers a question asked by Rosenfeld.

-We provide a formula for the growth rate $\lambda$.
-A condition is given so that the limit is always ensured.
-This actually gives a simpler proof for the limit $\lambda$ when $s>0$.
+We provide a formula for the growth rate $\lambda$ in terms of the diagonals of matrices corresponding to a special structure called ``linear pattern''.
+A condition is given so that the limit $\lambda$ exists.
+This actually provides a simpler proof for the existence of the limit $\lambda$ when $s>0$.
 An important corollary of the formula is the computability of the growth rate, which answers another question by Rosenfeld.
-Another corollary is that the problem of checking $\lambda\le 1$ is reducible to the problem of joint spectral radius, via the halting problem, i.e. the two problems are Turing equivalent.
-Also, we relate the finiteness property of a set of matrices to a special structure called ``linear pattern'' for the problem of bilinear system.
+Another corollary is that the problem of checking $\lambda\le 1$ is reducible to the problem of joint spectral radius, via the halting problem, i.e., the two problems are Turing equivalent.
+Also, we relate the finiteness property of a set of matrices to the notion ``linear pattern'' of a bilinear system.